rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/provisioning-vsphere-clusters/_index.md

 This section describes the requirements for setting up vSphere so that Rancher can provision VMs and clusters.

-The v2.3.3 node templates were tested with the vSphere Web Services API version 6.5.
+The node templates are documented and tested with the vSphere Web Services API version 6.5.

 - [Create credentials in vSphere](#create-credentials-in-vsphere)
 - [Network permissions](#network-permissions)